renecartaya/renecartaya/README.md

 Hi, I’m René Cartaya.
 I am Software & Hardware Developer.
-I focus on Lab Automation and building solutions automation approaches in different areas of science and business.
+I focus on Lab Automation and building automation solutions in different areas of science and business.

 I am based in Bremen-Germany.
 The content of this page focuses on the projects I work on related to Materials Research, Lab.
 Automation, as well as other off-topic discussions.